schoeberl/wildcat/doc/NOTES.md

 Probably because of the priority mux definition of the generated Verilog code.

 ### 8 July 2025

-Better define the steps for fmax:

-`make APP=asm/apps/blink.s app hw-fmax synth-fmax`

-not really needed, as fmax does not use any app.

 1340 LUTs, 310 FFs
 Slack (VIOLATED) :        -0.400ns  (required time - arrival time)